department-of-veterans-affairs/va.gov-team/products/disability/526ez/Research/2023-05-526ezLandingPagesRedesign/conversation-guide.md

 - Same as before: Imagine you are here to *insert pertinant scenario to participant*
 - MOBILE: Without clicking on anything just yet, looking at the steps listed here, what do they tell you about applying for the form, if anything?
 - From what you have seen so far, what are some actions you think you can take on this page?

+- IF ON MOBILE: what do you expect to see when you open section 1?
-- IF ON MOBILE: expand section one of four
+- IF ON MOBILE: expand section 1 of the form

-- Read step 1 on this page at your own pace, and look for any information relavant to your situation as a *insert scenario*.
+- Read Step 1 on this page at your own pace, and look for any information relavant to your situation as a *insert scenario*.
 Let me know when you have finished.
+Feel free to read out loud or to yourself.

 - On a scale of 1 to 10 ,1 being not at all useful and 10 being extremely useful, how useful or not was the information in this section?
     - Why did you choose that number?

-- MOBILE: Before you opened this section, was this the information you expected to see here? why or why not?
-- Is any of this information confusing or unclear?
+- Which parts of this section do you think they could make clearer?
 - Is there any information missing from this section that you personally would want to know?
 - From what you read, what is your understanding of who is elligible for disability benefits?
+   - ALT: If you had to explain to someone else this information about who is elligible for         disability benefits, what would you phrase it?
 - From what you read here, what is your understanding of a supplemental claim form?
+     - ALT: If you had to explain to someone what a supplemental claim is, how would you                phrase it?

 QUESTIONS CONCERNING EXPANDABLE ALERT UI/ INFO

 - Do you think the alert will contain information relevant to your situation of *insert scenario*? why or why?
 - Is this the information you expected to see here? why or why not?
-- Was anything you read here confusing?
+- Which parts of this section do you think they could make clearer, IF ANY?
-- How clear or not was the information about veterans who have been granted benefits in the past?
+- What is your understanding of the information about veterans who have been granted benefits in the past?

 ### Things to watch for: